abertschi/graalphp/README.md

 - Benchmarks: [./results.md/](./results.md/)
 - [Download Report](https://abertschi.ch/default_public/ethz/graalphp/download.php)

+This project was launched as an undergraduate thesis at ETHZ.

 ### Build and Run
 For a container image with development and benchmark dependencies see [./docker/](./docker/).